 “Author services” companies

 Ms Ryan mentions having a poor experience with a manuscript assessment, where she paid to have someone look over her book.
-The feedback she received told her nothing useful, and then tried to sell her further editing services.
+The feedback she received told her nothing useful, and then the company tried to sell her further editing services.
 It sounds very much like one of those flakey “author services” companies that proliferate on the internet.
 What a pity that Ms Ryan had to find this out on her own.
 Any of the writer’s resources I’m going to mention later on would have advised her to avoid those companies like the plague.
 If you want some professional feedback, the only way to protect yourself is to get a personal recommendation of a reputable editor from someone you know and whose opinion you respect.
 That editor should be a member of a recognised professional body, like AFEPI Ireland or the SfEP in the UK.
 They should have a professional website and email address, a consistent online profile, perhaps a blog, social media links, evidence of testimonials, of qualifications.
 Have a long conversation with that editor before parting with any money.
 Establish exactly what you want out of editing, and their credentials for delivering that outcome.

 Editing for everyone?